Versace glams up camouflage with animal prints for next spring

-MILAN (Reuters) - From military jackets worn as mini dresses to brightly-colored animal prints, Italian luxury goods maker Versace showcased a women’s wear collection at Milan Fashion Week it said was fit for “the urban jungle”.
+MILAN, Sept 26 (Reuters) - From military jackets worn as mini dresses to brightly-coloured animal prints, Italian luxury goods maker Versace showcased a women’s wear collection at Milan Fashion Week it said was fit for “the urban jungle”.

 Under flashing lights, creative director Donatella Versace sent models for her spring/summer 2016 line down the catwalk in belted dark green and sand army jackets at the fashion show on Friday night.